Skip to content

 1. Select the ssh config we just created: training.dssg.io

-1. Enter your private key passcode if VSCode prompts you to (it will open a box at the top of the screen).
+1. Enter your JHU ID password when VSCode prompts you to (it will open a box at the top of the screen).
+You'll need to authorize your connection via MFA on your Microsoft Authenticator App.

 2. You should be connected to the training server.
 This should be indicated in the bottom of your VSCode window: